 Ready now to start your trip!

-Check out the Sri Lanka map below and read on…
+Check out this link to the Sri Lanka map we created on Google Maps, then read on…

 Day 1 – Arrive in Colombo

 International flights arrive in Colombo (actually in the nearby coastal town of Negombo).